|Membership in IOCTA requires that you must also be a member of OCTA.

 with your OCTA membership.
 Membership dues in IOCTA are $10.00 per person per

 year.
-Your dues contribute to our Chapter efforts to preserve the Trail in Idaho.
+Your dues contribute to our Chapter efforts to preserve the Trails in Idaho.

 Curious about IOCTA?
 What does the group do?
 Why should you join?